Tech Tips for Parents in the Digital Age

 Restrict Reasonably and Encourage Playtime:

 Similar to other activities in your home, it is essential that you set reasonable limits for media use.
-You can begin having your kids search Google from the top of this website, but for complete protection consider installing filtering through parental control software.
+You can begin having your kids search Google from the top of this website, but for complete protection consider implementing internet filtering.
 In addition to setting limits, encourage regular playtime and make it an everyday priority.
 This is especially important for your younger kids as it stimulates creativity.

 Don’t let screen time be alone time.
 Participate and play with your kids during screen time as it promotes bonding, social interaction, as well as active learning.